ShaobinTao/public/BookNotes/music.md

 - major pentatonic: 1, 2, 3, 5, and 6 of the major scale
 - minor pentatonic: 1, 3, 4, 5, and 7 of the natural minor scale
 -
-- A major chord: bottom + a major 3rd + a minor 3rd
-- A minor chord: bottom + a minor 3rd + a major 3rd
-- A diminished chord:  bottom + a minor 3rd + a minor 3rd.
-(C dim or C°) contains the notes C, Eb and Gb.
-It is produced by taking the 1st, flat 3rd and flat 5th notes of the C Major scale.
-- Augmented Chord: bottom + two major 3rd(s).
-For example C_aug/C+  is C - E - G# (basically 1 - 3 - 5#)
 -
 - 1st popular chord progression is 1->4->5.
 For example for g major key, it is G(1) -> A(2) -> B(3) -> C(4) -> D(5).
 1->4->5 would be G -> C -> D
 - 2nd popular chord progression is 1->5->4.
 For example for g major key, it is G(1) -> A(2) -> B(3) -> C(4) -> D(5).
 1->5->4 would be G -> D -> C